- Defense Acquisition System

 The process also identifies the specific statutory and regulatory reports and other information requirements for each Milestone Review and decision point.
-The DoD calls the system an event based process where a program goes thru a series of processes, milestones and reviews from beginning to end.
-Each milestone is the culmination of a phase were it’s determined if a program will proceed into the next phase.
-The DoD management technique that integrates all these essential acquisition activities is called the; Integrated Product and Process Development (IPPD).
+The DoD calls the system an event-based process where a program goes thru a series of processes, milestones, and reviews from beginning to end.
+Each milestone is the culmination of a phase where it’s determined if a program will proceed into the next phase.
+The DoD management technique that integrates all these essential acquisition activities is called; Integrated Product and Process Development (IPPD).

-Figure: Acquisition Process
+Figure: Major Capability Acquisition Process

 Below is a list of the phases that make up the DoD Acquisition Process.
 Each phase is also depicted in the figure above: